Skip over main navigation

 The ‘Our Neighbourhood Project’ focusses on the strengths that exist in local areas to create engaged and well-connected communities placing people at the heart of health and wellbeing.

-Cwmtawe Cluster logo June 2019The project brings people together as a collective to share their skills to develop and grow grassroots projects, activities and schemes that will enrich their lives and the lives of other residents.
+The project brings people together as a collective to share their skills to develop and grow grassroots projects, activities and schemes that will enrich their lives and the lives of other residents.

 The project is also undertaking asset mapping within the local area, identifying support groups, local services, green spaces, and more.

-Live in the Cwmtawe of Llwchwr area?
 Here’s how you can get involved…

-Co-producing projects or services with ‘Our Neighbourhood’:
+Co-producing projects or services with ‘Our Neighbourhood’

 We know that it’s people’s skills, interests and ‘lived experience’ which creates strong community resources, so the ‘Our Neighbourhood Project’ focusses on linking with people to develop and grow local groups and activities to enhance the lives of community members.